 One can never have enough romantic floral quilts in soft tones and shades of pink and green reminiscent of an English garden.

-Melamine is outdoor entertaining friendly, and offers an array of color and pattern choices.
+Spring into summer makes a delightful theme for entertaining offering an array of color and pattern choices.

 Inspired by the hibiscus plant my brother recently gifted me, I’ll be serving hibiscus peach tea with fresh lemon slices and fresh mint.